friederikequint/friederikequint.github.io/_pages/about.md

 # About

-I am a doctoral researcher studying how online platforms govern speech — and how users perceive, interpret, and respond to content moderation decisions within broader, evolving patterns of social media use.
+I am a doctoral researcher studying how online platforms govern speech—and how users perceive, interpret, and respond to content moderation decisions within broader and evolving patterns of social media use.

 I am a third-year PhD candidate and research associate at the [Chair of Digital Governance](https://www.hfp.tum.de/en/digitalgovernance/home/){:target="_blank"} at the Technical University of Munich.
-My work is primarily situated within the project *[Transparency in Content Moderation](https://www.tum.de/en/news-and-events/all-news/press-releases/details/analyse-des-verhaltens-von-social-media-plattformen){:target="_blank"}*, where I examine how moderation rules are designed, communicated, and understood in practice.
+My work is primarily situated within the project *[Transparency in Content Moderation](https://www.tum.de/en/news-and-events/all-news/press-releases/details/analyse-des-verhaltens-von-social-media-plattformen){:target="_blank"}*, where we examine how moderation rules are designed, communicated, and understood in practice, and how these processes shape user behavior and trust in platform governance.

 Beyond this project, I am involved as a research collaborator in the Content Moderation Lab, incubated at the TUM Think Tank ([see more](https://tumthinktank.de/project/content-moderation-lab/){:target="_blank"}).
-The lab brings together academic research and policy-relevant work on platform governance, with a focus on translating empirical findings into practical insights.
+The lab brings together academic research and policy-relevant work on platform governance, with a particular focus on translating empirical findings into actionable insights for regulators, civil society, and practitioners.

-Across projects, my research combines survey experiments, observational data, and causal inference approaches, complemented by computational analyses, to better understand patterns of platform use and the social and political implications of content moderation systems.
+Across projects, my research combines survey experiments, observational data, and causal inference approaches, complemented by computational analyses.
+Together, these methods aim to deepen our understanding of platform use, moderation behavior, and the social and political implications of content moderation systems.

 Alongside my academic work, I occasionally explore smaller, experimental side projects at the intersection of research, design, and tooling.
-My two latest releases—two apps for mood tracking (iOS & Shiny R)—can be found here: [**Fun Projects**](/projectsforfun/).
+My two most recent releases—apps for mood tracking (iOS and R Shiny)—are available under: [**Fun Projects**](/projectsforfun/).

 ## Research Interests